 On one CDC webpage, titled Top 4 Things Parents Need to Know about Measles, the following information is provided:

 About 1 in 5 people in the U.S. who get measles will be hospitalized

 1 out of every 1,000 people with measles will develop brain swelling, which could lead to brain damage

 1 to 3 out of 1,000 people with measles will die, even with the best care

 But on a different CDC webpage, titled History of Measles, they provide the following contradictory information:

 In the decade before 1963 when a vaccine became available, nearly all children got measles by the time they were 15 years of age.
 It is estimated 3 to 4 million people in the United States were infected each year.
 Also each year, among reported cases, an estimated 400 to 500 people died, 48,000 were hospitalized, and 1,000 suffered encephalitis (swelling of the brain) from measles.

-So according to the CDC's measles history stats (using the estimated 4 million annual cases), calculations with those figures show that:
+So according to those historical stats (using the estimated 4 million annual cases), calculations with those figures show that:

 1 in 100 cases of measles will be hospitalized